Dental Disease Has Become Know as a “Silent Disease”

 In order to understand this process, one should recognize that there are two types of infections: acute and chronic.

-During acute infections a large number of tissue cells are damaged during a given time.
+During acute (fast moving) infections a large number of tissue cells are damaged during a given time.
 With an acute infection, large amounts of intracellular contents are released all at once from these damaged cells into the extracellular matrix.
 This volume of intracellular contents can be detected by our nerve endings (i.e. the pain signal is sent to your brain).

 Chronic infections, on the other hand, can still destroy the same amount of cells as acute infections, but the damage is not detected as it occurs over a longer period time.
 This is unfortunate because with no pain or symptoms the disease is often left to progress undetected.